FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.1-2 Gripper configuration information

-**Step3**：Select the configured gripper and click the "Reset" button.
+**Step3**: Select the configured gripper and click the "Reset" button.
 After the page pops up and the command is successfully sent, click the "Activate" button to check the activation status in the gripper information table to determine whether the activation is successful;

 .. important::
 	When the gripper is activated, the gripper must not have a gripping object

-**Step4**：Select the "Gripper" command in the program teaching command interface.
+**Step4**: Select the "Gripper" command in the program teaching command interface.
 In the gripper command interface, the user can select the number of the gripper to be controlled (the gripper that has been configured and activated), and set the corresponding opening and closing state, opening and closing speed, and the maximum opening and closing torque that have been waiting for the gripper to move. time.
 After completing the settings, click Add Application.
 Additionally, gripper activation and reset commands can be added to deactivate/reset the gripper while running a program.

 .. figure:: robot_peripherals/003.png
    :align: center